jeeva-jose/Capstone-Project/README.md

 | DEATH_EVENT | Whether the patient died during the follow-up period | Boolean (0=No, 1=Yes) |

 ### Task
-My goal is classify patients based on above 12 features and predict the survival target column DEATH_EVENT.
+My goal is classify patients based on above 12 features and predict the survival target column as DEATH_EVENT.

 ### Access
-The data downloaded from Kaggle website and place the csv file in my GitHub public repository.
+The dataset downloaded from Kaggle website and place the csv file in my GitHub public repository.

 [GitHub](https://raw.githubusercontent.com/jeeva-jose/Capstone-Project/main/heart_failure_clinical_records_dataset.csv)